 At BetterCloud (the company), we—unsurprisingly—use BetterCloud (the product) quite a bit.
+But what are the ways we use BetterCloud?
 Like every company, we on- and offboard employees and manage changes in titles, external file sharing, and many SaaS apps.
 In fact, we have over 200 apps in our IT service catalog!

 Our last major revamp of internal BetterCloud workflows was in 2017, when we released Dynamic Fields.
 We’ve had many releases since then, but most recently we announced the BetterCloud Platform API and then Integration Center, which are both game changers in how we use our product.

 One of the more common questions I get from my coworkers is along the lines of “So, tell me the truth.
 Do we even use BetterCloud internally?” and besides the semi-horrified look on my face, my response is a resounding “YES!”
 We have almost 40 workflows that handle everything from onboarding and offboarding to data loss prevention (DLP), notifications, and incident response (more on that later).

 There’s lots to see and do, but I wanted to highlight five ways we’ve started using the Platform API and Integration Center internally at BetterCloud.

 1. Automatically transfer Zoom meetings and recordings to a manager during offboarding